wiiees/pyling23/exercises/10_for-loops.md

 **10.5.** What happens if the variable `name` already exists before executing the for-loop?
 (Perhaps this was already the case in the previous exercises.)

-**10.6.** ⭐ Write a function `print_multiple` that is given a list, and prints each element of the list, each on a new line.
+**10.6.** ⭐ Write a function `print_multiple` that is given a list, and prints each element of the list, each on a new line (try this without using the asterisk `*`, in case you are familiar with that already; see exercise 10.10 below).

 **10.7.** Can you predict what will happen if you accidentally do `print_multiple(name)` instead of `print_multiple(names)`?
 Test your prediction.

 **10.8.** ⭐ Write a function `print_multiple_oneline` that is given a list, and prints all list elements on a single line, concatenated with dashes in between.
 You can either first compose a long string and call `print` only once at the end, or use repeated `print` statements and control the layout with the help of its `end` parameter.